 Independent studies of any topic in the Dramatic Arts.
 Prerequisite(s): Admission to the M.F.A. program with major in support paper in Theatre & Dramatic Arts d.
-New Media
+New Media development in studio practice.

 Thesis course for the creative research project and